Personal Injury Lawyer Colorado Springs, CO

 The cap on non-economic damages was recently raised in Colorado and is normally reevaluated every two years.
 The maximum non-economic award for wrongful death in Colorado is currently around $572,000.

-The lawyer Colorado Springs trusts
+The wrongful death lawyer Colorado Springs trusts

 The Longo Firm, LLC, has been representing the families of people killed in preventable accidents for more than 10 years.
 We have a deep knowledge of Colorado’s wrongful death laws and how to best calculate and justify the compensation you will need to make up for your loss.